Is There A Mouse In Your House?

-House mice are most likely to be noticed around the home during the colder months of the year when they will be looking for food and warmth.
+House mice are most likely to be noticed around the home in Reading, Shinfield and Newbury during the colder months of the year when they will be looking for food and warmth.
 There is nothing better than the warmth of a centrally-heated home with an abundance of food nearby for a mouse trying to seek shelter during winter.

 House mice are generally nocturnal creatures, you may see them out and about during the day but they are typically more active at night.
 The clearest signs of a mouse infestation in a typical suburban home in or around Reading are finding mouse droppings around the home, they can be hard to spot as they are smaller than a grain of rice at around 3-6mm long.
 You may also notice food disappearing or being partially eaten, boxes being gnawed at and unusual noises around the home.

 House mice can carry a number of diseases, including salmonella, hantavirus and lyme disease.
 They urinate and defecate whilst on the move, sometimes to attract a mate or to leave a scent trail for themselves and other mice to follow which is why removing any infestation is important as they can spread diseases quickly and attract other mice into your property.